 To help promote understanding and awareness of the proper use of bicycle routes, bicycle lanes, multi-use trails, and learn how vehicles share public space within the City of Atlanta, the City Solicitor’s Office, in collaboration with the Atlanta Bicycle Coalition, developed a Diversion Program to provide education on bicycle safety and traffic laws for both drivers and bicyclists.

-The first class is anticipated to launch September 26, 2019.
-Contact the Office of the City Solicitor at (404) 658-6163 regarding options for citations issued in May through July.See all events
+The first class is anticipated to launch in the autumn of 2019.
+Contact the Office of the City Solicitor at (404) 658-6163 regarding options for citations issued in May through October.See all events

 On the crash heat map below, the intersection of Cascade Avenue and Ralph David Abernathy Boulevard is marked by glowing red and yellow embers, meaning many people walking have been hit by cars at this crossing.

 As more Atlantans looks for ways to opt-out of traffic, get active, and strengthen community connections, the lack of safe streets for people walking, biking, using wheelchairs, scooting, or waiting for the bus is unavoidable -- and unacceptable.

 From 2014 to 2016, 75 people died and 872 were severely injured in car collisions on Atlanta’s streets.
 These were crashes involving people driving, biking, and walking.

 Most of the severe injuries and fatal crashes occurred on just a handful of city streets -- what's known as the “High-Injury Network”.
 In fact, less than 8% of streets in the City of Atlanta account for 88% of traffic fatalities.
 Read more on why we can't ignore Atlanta's High Injury Network.

 We believe no one should die during their commute or using the Atlanta roads.